Mamena2020/nodemi/README.md

   - Set users role

-  If the user already has a role, then the user role will be replaced with a new role. setRole() params can be role id or name.
+  If the user already has a role, then the user role will be replaced with a new role. `YourModel.setRole(params)` params can be role id or name.

    ```

       let user = await User.create({
             name: name,
             email: email,